visualaicompanion/visual-ai-companion/README.md

 A Flutter app with AI-powered object detection and depth analysis for visually impaired users.
 The app captures images and sends them to a FastAPI backend that performs YOLO object detection and depth estimation using DepthAnythingV2.

+# Introduction

+Navigating everyday environments poses persistent challenges for visually impaired individuals, often limiting their independence and mobility.
+This research introduces the Visual AI Companion, a real-time scene and navigation assistant designed to enhance spatial awareness and safety.
+Leveraging computer vision techniques including object recognition, obstacle detection, and depth estimation, the system provides guidance through its implementation on mobile application.
+By translating visual data into actionable feedback, the AI model empowers users to move through complex settings.
+Thus, the project aims to promote self-reliance and improve quality of life by offering an accessible tool tailored to the mobility needs of the visually impaired.

 ## Project Structure

 ```